turanoo/Mood-Streaming-App/README.md

 # Mood-Streaming-App

-This a demo for a music streaming app that we are designing for our Software Engineering class at Northern Arizona University
+This a demo for a music streaming app that we are designing for our Software Engineering class at Northern Arizona University.

+### Project Contributers
+- Turan Naimey
+- Austin Collins
+- Austin Torrence
+- Karsten Nguyen
+- Mike Ewans